Clarity-Digital-Twin/yc-cofounder-bot/docs/11-engineering-guidelines.md

 ## Common Pitfalls

-### Notes on Agents Runner (optional)
+### Notes on CUA Implementation
-If you use the Agents SDK Runner, the package is `openai-agents` but imports as `agents`.
-This project prefers the Responses API directly for the CUA loop; use the Runner only if it simplifies your integration.
+This project uses the Responses API directly for the CUA loop.
+The legacy Agents SDK (`openai-agents`) is NOT used.
+All CUA interactions go through `client.responses.create()` with proper handling of reasoning items.

 ### Hardcoded Models
 ```python